pandas-dev/pandas/doc/source/io.rst

 Handling Indexes
 ''''''''''''''''

-Dumping a ``DataFrame`` to parquet may include the implicit index as one or more columns in the output file.
+Serializing a ``DataFrame`` to parquet may include the implicit index as one or more columns in the output file.
 Thus, this code:

 .. ipython:: python